BryanDollery/devbox/readme.md

 # Install

-Install the run scripts in ~/bin on the host, creating the folder if necessary, and add ~/bin to the path (without checking if it's already there)
+Installs the run scripts in ~/bin on the host, creating the folder if necessary, and add ~/bin to the path (without checking if it's already there)

 # Run